-How does Help To Buy work?
+How does Help to Buy work?

-THE Help to Buy scheme was introduced by the Government in April 2013 in order to help more people get onto the housing ladder, giving them the chance to do so with just a 5% deposit.
+THE Help to Buy scheme was introduced by the Government in April 2013 to help more people get onto the housing ladder, giving them the chance to do so with just a 5% deposit.

 Help to Buy scheme

 By mid 2015 Help to Buy had been used to arrange 112,803 mortgages - and at the point of writing 120,864 homes have been purchased using the scheme.
 Importantly, 81% of these sales were to first-time buyers, who have in recent years struggled to afford to buy.

 The scheme also seems set to continue, with Theresa May promising an extra £10 billion in funding - with further details to be released in the Budget in November.

 When it was launched, there were two parts to the Help to Buy (HTB) scheme: the equity loan element and the mortgage guarantee element.

 The equity loan element is still available but the mortgage guarantee element was closed to new applications from December 2016.